 Bambu Hotel

-It’s worth staying just to experience the hospitality of owners, Irishman Pat and his Cambodian wife Chan, who also owns the excellent little Smiling Sky Bookshop in the centre of town when you need something to read.
 The warmth and generosity of these people will draw you back again and again, from Pat’s copious notes (regularly updated) that you’ll find in your room, crammed with insider tips and local advice on how best to experience Battambang to Chan’s warm smile that lights up the room – or bar, where she occasionally joins her husband.

-The hotel itself is splendid, seamlessly incorporating the three main architectural styles you’ll see in Cambodia.
-The main two storey building is colonial-inspired with lofty ceilings, potted palms, wicker furniture on the balconies, and antique tiles on the floors.
-I like the rooms upstairs in this building, especially the ones overlooking the pool and the rear buildings, which are inspired by the traditional Khmer timber houses.
+I like the rooms upstairs in this building, especially the rooms overlooking the pool and the rear buildings, which are inspired by the traditional Khmer timber houses.
 With polished floorboards and timber walls these are more atmospheric, although the ones at the rear of the building can be a little dark, so, again, try and book one overlooking the pool.

 And that alluring pool is much appreciated after a sweaty day out and about.
 (Don’t even think about booking a hotel without a pool in Battambang.)
-Pat can organize all sorts of excursions in Battambang, but if you stay tell him we recommended you book Mr Ol for a tuk tuk tour around the countryside.
+Pat can organise all sorts of excursions in Battambang, but if you stay tell him we recommended you book Mr Ol for a tuk tuk tour around the countryside.
 Nobody knows the province like Mr Ol and while he can take you to the main sights, he’ll bring you home by the most scenic backroads.

-The food at the Russey Restaurant, particularly the Cambodian cuisine, is a treat and is some of the best in Battambang, so even if you don’t stay here, get along to happy hour and stay on for dinner at least one night.
+The food at the Russey Restaurant, particularly the Cambodian cuisine, is a treat and is some of the best Cambodian food in Battambang.
+So even if you don’t stay here, get along to happy hour and stay on for dinner at least one night during your stay.
 Book ahead, it’s easily the best hotel in town.
+Book Bambu Hotel with our booking partner

 Maisons Wat Kor